 Download the Optimized Strategic Plan

-To learn more about the technical reports guiding the OSP, visit the OSP page on PWP's website.
-If you have any questions or need clarification about the Draft OSP, please schedule a time to meet and discuss with a PWP staff member.
+To learn more about the technical reports guiding the OSP, visit the OSP page, on PWP's website.

 Utility-Scale Renewables and Storage